aronasorman/blog/content/blog/week-3-2015-review.md

   getting high up the wall is really scary.
 Despite knowing there's someone there to catch you, there's that fear that anytime you slip up you'll fall down 10-15 feet down below.

+## Work Events

+- Me and a couple of my co-workers hacked on some of our side projects on a weekend.
+I chose to port our Android APK build script to a Dockerfile, so that building the APK would be as simple as installing Docker for their platform, then running `make`.

 ## Learnings